Research Development Committee

 The Research Development Committee (RDC), composed of two - three faculty members from each college, is responsible for distributing internal funds to support research.
 These funds are administered by the Office of Research and Sponsored Programs Administration (ORSPA) on behalf of the RDC.
 The RDC approves budgetary allocation of the funds available for the fiscal year, evaluates grant applications, and selects those to be supported.

-RDC grants are intended to support and encourage research which is broadly interpreted to include the sciences and non-sciences, including the humanities and the fine and performing arts.
-Grants are awarded for the fiscal year July 1 through June 30.
+RDC grants are intended to support and encourage research and scholarship which is broadly interpreted to include the sciences and non-sciences, including the humanities and the fine and performing arts.
+Grants are awarded during the fiscal year of July 1 through June 30.
 Any RDC allocated money must be spent within this time period.
 See the official policy in the faculty handbook.

 RDC members are available for consultation to assist applicants in the preparation of the application form, budget, budget justification and proposal.
 Additionally, the ORSPA staff can answer questions that applicants may have and provide examples of recently funded proposals.

 All recipients of RDC grants are to acknowledge RDC funding in any publications or presentations with the following statement:

 This work was funded all or in part by a grant from the East Tennessee State University Research Development Committee Major/Small/Interdisciplinary Grants Program.

 RDC Recipient Spotlight

 TEMA STAUFFER: SOUTHERN FICTION